3Preeti/To-Do-App/README.md

 ```

 2. Open index.html: Simply double-click the index.html file in your file explorer.
 It will open automatically in your default web browser.

+---

+Thank you for checking out this project! 😊